 - Often times, clients will receive results indicating an elevated liver function exam, only to learn later on from their primary care physician that everything is normal.
 For this reason, if you have been denied life insurance coverage, its important to know which life insurance carrier denied you.
 For these clients we typically encourage them to reapply elsewhere with a new exam to get a better rate.

 #4.
-Hepatitis that is discovered on the life insurance exam is a decline.
+Hepatitis that is discovered on the life insurance exam

 - Now Hepatitis B or C that has been treated may be OK after treatment.
 But if you have just discovered that you have Hepatitis B or C, the insurance companies are simply going to deny you life insurance coverage until after you have received treatment.
 You still can qualify for life insurance with chronic hepatitis B or C but you must be under some sort of regimen for treatment.